 • NGOs and international organisations

 • training and research institutions.

-You can also study this subject at Master of Public Health – HMPP (12 months with dissertation based on secondary data); Postgraduate Diploma (9 months) or Postgraduate Certificate level (3 months).
+You can also study this subject at Master of Public Health – HMPP (18 months with a research project); Postgraduate Diploma (9 months) or Postgraduate Certificate level (3 months).

 The 12-month variant concludes with a 10,000-word dissertation which you write in your final semester which gives you spaces for in-depth examination of an area of health management, planning and policy that is relevant to your work or career plans.
 The 18-month variant replaces the dissertation with an independent research project in which you will design and carry out a study, involving primary data collection, to investigate a public health management issue in your workplace, or an organisation of your choice.
 Please contact the Leeds Institute of Health Sciences admissions team if you need further advice on which programme would be best for you.Back to top